nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 5. Some example commands you can try:
    * **`list`**` today` : lists all tasks for today
-   * **`add`**` Buy milk `**`at`**` Fairprice` : adds a task named `Buy milk` to the Task!t.
+   * **`add`**` Buy milk `**`at`**` Fairprice` : adds a task named `Buy milk` to Task!t.
    * **`delete`**` 3` : deletes the 3rd task shown in the current list
    * **`exit`** : exits the app
 6. Refer to the [Features](#features) section below for details of each command.<br>